dgspampinato/dgspampinato.github.io/index.md

 My research interests include the design of domain-specific languages for high-performance mathematical software.

 During my Ph.D.
 I investigated the problem of generating efficient code for small-scale, dense linear algebra programs.
 This eventual lead to the development of the [LGen and the SLinGen program generators](https://acl.inf.ethz.ch/research/LGen/).
+A copy of my thesis is available from the [ETH Research Collection](https://www.researchcollection.ethz.ch/handle/20.500.11850/168796).

 ## Education